sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 Choose the space that feels most supportive for your retreat experience.
 All pricing is per person.

-Early Birds get $200 off standard prices through 5/31!
+All rooms are currently sold out.
+You can still fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSda0lMRgmH0x8zkwU76x2dpR1WxmbfgTdxOapSY6I8Y-BFvCQ/viewform) to indicate waitlist rooming preferences; if spots open up, we will contact you on a first-come, first-serve basis.

-**King Bungalow — Solo Accommodation**
-Private bungalow with a king bed.
+**King Bungalow — Solo Accommodation (SOLD OUT)** Private bungalow with a king bed.
 Ideal for guests wanting a quiet, personal sanctuary.
-ONLY 2 Available (1 left!)
+~~ONLY 2 Available (1 left!)~~
 Standard Price: $3,500
-Early Bird: $3,300

 ![](/img/king-room.jpg)